The "Of Course" Method: Neutralizing Narcissistic Abuse

 Using the “Of Course Method” will fortify your work to heal from SLDD and break free.
-For more information about all the stages of self-love recovery, visit our website here.
+For more information about all the stages of self-love recovery, visit SelfLoveRecovery.com and check out our educational materials.
 And, if you want to check out the full video on the “Of Course Method,” make sure to visit our YouTube channel.

 The 11-Stage Self-Love Recovery Treatment Program

 Ross Rosenberg M.Ed., LCPC, CADC, is Self-Love Recovery Institute’s CEO and primary contributor.
 His internationally recognized expertise includes pathological narcissism, narcissistic abuse, and attachment trauma.
 Ross’s “Codependency Cure™ Treatment Program provides innovative and results-oriented treatment.

 Ross's expert educational and inspirational seminars have earned him international acclaim, including his 23 million YouTube video views and 236K subscribers.
 In addition to being featured on national TV and radio, his “Human Magnet Syndrome” books sold over 150K copies and are in 12 languages.
 Ross provides expert testimony/witness services.

 More about Ross and his educational and inspirational work can be found at www.SelfLoveRecovery.com.

 Join us on Facebook, Instagram, Twitter, and now TikTok!